 HOW LONG DOES IT TAKE?

-Our end to end processing time is around ten to twelve weeks from receipt of the item.
-In some cases it will be faster.
+In the future, we aim to finalise our end to end processing time in around ten to twelve weeks from receipt of the item.

 ARE ALL ENVELOPES SUITABLE?